1cupsoaked black soybeans (1/2 cup dry)seoritae, 서리태 (or kidney beans)

 Keep it in an airtight container if serving within a day or two.
 To store for a longer period, individually wrap and freeze the rice cake.
 For best results, do this within a few hours of making.
 Simply leave it out at room temperature until it softens before serving, or you can briefly defrost it in the microwave.

 1. To dry kabocha pumpkin, cut a medium size kabocha into quarters.
 Peel each quarter with a potato peeler, and then cut into 1/4-inch thick slices.
 Dry in a dehydrator for 2 to 3 hours or in a lowest setting of the oven.
 One quarter is sufficient for this recipe.
 Keep the remaining in a bag at room temperature or in the fridge.2.
-To make sweet rice flour at home, soak 2-1/2 cups sweet rice for 8 to 10 hours or overnight, completely drain, add 1/2 teaspoon of salt and use a blender to grind as fine as possible.
+To make sweet rice flour at home, soak 2.5 cups sweet rice for 4 to 5 hours or overnight, completely drain in a strainer, add 1/2 teaspoon of salt and use a blender to grind as fine as possible.
+Ground it in batches, and mix it with a spatular once in a while.
+When draining, shake off excess water in a strainer or pat dry with a kitchen towel or paper towel to speed up the process if desired.